-In-situ an in-place method to treat contaminated soils.
+In situ method to treat contaminated soils.
 This is conventionally achieved by absorption, reduction or precipitation.

 It actively promotes chemical changes in the contaminants, converting them to less harmful or inert products.

 In-situ treatment methods will depend on the subsurface conditions and contaminant characteristics.